-This is a short illustrated biography of Marie Curie, whose world-changing discovery of the elements polonium and radium had such a huge impact on chemistry, physics and medicine.
+This is a short illustrated biography of Marie Curie, whose world-changing discovery of the elements polonium and radium had such a significant impact on chemistry, physics and medicine.

 This sets the tone for the rest of the book.
-It proceeds to tell the story of her career, and includes quotes from her own journals which give little glimpses of her domestic life and which convey the excitement she felt at taking each small step forward towards answering the questions she constantly posed herself.
+It proceeds to tell the story of her career.
+It includes quotes from her journals which give little glimpses of her domestic life and which convey the excitement she felt at taking each small step forward towards answering the questions she constantly posed herself.

 Copyright: Just Imagine Story Centre Ltd 2012-2019.
 All rights reserved.